-If the Fed starts the interest rate dominos falling, you're likely to see your costs go down if you have student loans with variable rates.
-A variable interest rate — one that can change based on what other rates are doing — is an option when you take out "private" student loans offered by banks.
+Thanks to the Fed, you're likely to see your costs go down if you have student loans with variable interest rates.
+A variable rate — one that can change based on what other rates are doing — is an option when you take out "private" student loans offered by banks.

-Meanwhile, lower rates are already on the way for federal student loans, which have fixed interest interest rates.
+Meanwhile, lower rates already have arrived for federal student loans, which have fixed interest interest rates.

-The rates are going down from 5.045%, and Kantrowitz says borrowers could save hundreds of dollars a year.
-To enjoy that rate reduction, new borrowers should consider going with a federal loan instead of a private one.
+Borrowers have the potential to save hundreds of dollars a year, Kantrowitz says.
+To take advantage of the reduced rate, new borrowers should consider going with a federal loan instead of a private one.

 5. Car loans could slip into a lower gear

-Federal Reserve rate cuts could help put the brakes on rising interest rates for auto loans.
+Federal Reserve rate cuts may help put the brakes on rising auto loan interest rates.

-The average rate on a 60-month new-car loan during the first months of 2019 was 5.24%, according to Federal Reserve data.
-That was up more than a full percentage point from what borrowers were getting two years earlier.
+The average rate on a 60-month new-car loan is 5.36%, according to the most recent Federal Reserve data.
+That's more than a full percentage point higher than the average rate borrowers were getting two years ago.

-The higher interest rates have contributed to record monthly car payments (though higher vehicle prices are an even bigger reason).
+The higher interest rates have contributed to record monthly car payments.
+(But soaring vehicle prices are an even bigger reason.)

 When you shop for a new car, make sure you do some research on rates and lenders — so you'll land the very best interest rate.
 Review your terms carefully, and avoid long-term auto loans.